 - Breakfast Room Service – Luxury hotels can fulfill patrons’ dreams of enjoying a decadent breakfast in bed by offering room service during breakfast hours.
-If you manage a mid-priced hotel that primarily serves traveling businesspeople, consider offering to-go style breakfasts such as yogurt parfaits, breakfast sandwiches, and egg burritos.
+If you manage a mid-priced hotel that primarily serves traveling businesspeople, consider offering to-go style breakfasts such as yogurt parfaits, breakfast sandwiches, and scrambled egg burritos.

 - Lunch Room Service – In most cases, offering room service during lunch hours isn’t profitable.
 Typically, vacationers and businesspeople spend their afternoon hours at attractions and conferences and won’t eat lunch in their rooms.
 If you’re a luxury hotel that offers 24/7 room service, consider offering charcuterie boards.

 - Evening Room Service – Evening hours are profitable for mid-priced hotels that attract a lot of traveling business clientele.
 Businesspeople often travel solo, making them wary of the compromised safety and awkwardness associated with finding dinner in an unfamiliar city, so they appreciate having their dinner delivered to their room.

 - 24/7 Room Services – Many five-star hotels offer around-the-clock room service to cultivate an atmosphere of luxury for their guests.
 If you’re a 3- to 4-star hotel operating in a night-life district, you would do well to offer room service throughout the night.
 Tailor your late-night menu to pub grub bestsellers like pizza, burgers, and loaded fries.